Guidance on COVID-19 testing for healthcare workers to ensure the safety of patients and service users.

 The likelihood of a positive LFD in the absence of symptoms after 10 days is very low.
 However, if their LFD result is positive on the 10th day, they should continue to test and only return to work when a single negative LFD is achieved.

-Staff who are household contacts of someone with COVID-19
+Staff who are household contacts of someone with symptoms of COVID-19 or other respiratory virus

-Staff who are identified as a household or overnight contact of someone who has had a positive COVID-19 test result should discuss ways to minimise risk of onwards transmission with their line manager.
+Staff who are identified as a household or overnight contact of someone who has had a positive COVID-19 test result or has symptoms for COVID-19 or other respiratory viruses should discuss ways to minimise risk of onwards transmission with their line manager.

 This may include considering: